- Rent Control / Increase Limitations. Wisconsin state landlords can raise rent if appropriate notice is given.

 How Often Can Rent Be Increased?

-Wisconsin does not legislate the frequency with which a landlord may increase rent.
+Wisconsin does not legislate how often a landlord can increase rent.

 Laws Regarding Late Fees

-Wisconsin does not legislate the amount that a landlord may charge in late fees.
-However, late fees must be disclosed in the written lease.
+Wisconsin does not have a statute on the amount that a landlord may charge for late fees.
+Any late fee information should be written in the lease.

 Cities in the State With Rent Control